OutdoorRD/trailcountR/README.md

 <!-- badges: end -->

-The goal of trailcountR is to make processing raw trail counter data easier.
-Land managers may use a variety of methods to gather visitor traffic counts at the trail or forest level.
+The goal of **trailcountR** is to make it easier to process visitor count data collected in the field.
+Land managers use a variety of methods to gather visitor traffic counts at the trail or forest level.
 These methods may include deploying infrared counters at trail heads (TRAFx), magnetic vehicle counters, in-person parking lot counts, cameras and others.
 These raw formats with instantaneous or hourly counts must be transformed into daily counts and combined to be used in downstream analyses.

 ## Installation